zitos97/Hypermobile-Joint-Protector/README.md

 * first build, execute (and maybe advance) the prototype on Tinkercad and/or
 * use the Fritzing file to directly rebuild your own physical prototype
+* it is recommended to first sketch the circuit on top of the sleeve using a erasable textile marker

 ### Tinkercad